im-open/isolated-externals-plugin/README.md

 ## Usage

 The `IsolatedExternalsPlugin` allows you to load external dependencies into the scope of your webpack bundle without having to have them in your global scope.
+If you're curious about why you might want this, there are [some use cases listed below](#why-load-externals-locally-instead-of-globally).

 The plugin is built as an ES Module, so you'll need to load it in by using the `default` property: